veeva/vault-log-analyzer/README.md

 java -jar vault-log-analyzer-22.3.0.jar -logtype API -action ANALYZE
 ```

 6. Verify that a file named "vault-log-analyzer-api-{YYYYMMDD}-{time}.csv" was generated, then open the "vault-log-analyzer-api.xlsx" file with Excel.
-From the Ribbon, select **Data -> Refresh All**, and select the generate .csv file
+From the Ribbon, select **Data -> Refresh All**, and select the generated .csv file

 <br />